XervoIO/cli/README.md

 ##MongoDB Database Management

-Once logged in, can create a MongoDB database.
+Once logged in, you can create a MongoDB database.
 This is done with the *mongo create* command, and all that is required is a name.

     $ modulus mongo create
     Welcome to Modulus